varp/VardanPro-Fonts/README.md

 3. Lucida Style - **Iosevka VardanPro Lucida Style**
 4. Ubuntu Mono Style - **Iosevka VardanPro Ubuntu Style**

-There is also `Light` version of fonts with weight set to 300 by default:
+There is also Light version of fonts with weight set to 300 by default:

 1. **Iosevka VardanPro Light**
 2. **Iosevka VardanPro Monaco Light**
 3. **Iosevka VardanPro Lucida Light**
 4. **Iosevka VardanPro Ubuntu Light**

-They is very useful being installed as separate fonts in cases, when IDE like JetBrains, where the editor does not allow to choose the weight of the font.
+They are very useful being installed as separate fonts in cases when IDE like JetBrains, where the editor does not allow to choose the weight of the font.

 ## Custom config
 To see the custom config used for the building of fonts go